Embedded Julia Set

 Shape

 All Embedded Julia Sets are shaped like a Julia Set, and specifically, a Fatou dust (Cantor set).
-The shape of the Embedded Julia Set is very close to (but never exactly the same as) the Julia set whose Parameter whose position relative to the Continent corresponds to the embedded Julia set's position relative to the influencing island.
+The shape of the Embedded Julia Set is very close to (but never exactly the same as) the Julia set whose Parameter position relative to the Continent corresponds to the embedded Julia set's position relative to the influencing island.
 The examples below illustrate this.

 There are three canonical types of embedded Julia Set shapes, although most really fall on a continuum somewhere between these extremes: